belikeadam/NLP-ASSIGNMENT---CT052-3-M-NLP/NLP_Demo_Presentation_Script(2).md

 **[Click "🗑️ Clear" then "🔄 Real-word" example button]**

-> "Now let me demonstrate real-word error detection, which is more challenging because the misspelled words actually exist in the dictionary.
+> "Now let me show real-word error detection.
+This is harder because these words actually exist in the dictionary - they're just used in the wrong context.

 > The text says: 'The patient went too the clinic to see there doctor.'

 > Here, 'too' should be 'to', and 'there' should be 'their'.
-These are real words - just used in the wrong context."
+Let me click 'Check Spelling'."

 **[Click "🔍 Check Spelling"]**

-> "The system detects these using bigram analysis.
-For 'too the', the bigram count is only 5 in our corpus, while 'to the' has over 12,000 occurrences.
-That's a huge difference.
+> "The system detected both real-word errors.
+Looking at 'too' - it shows 85% confidence and suggests 'to'.
+You can see the label says 'real-word confusion: too→to'.

-> For 'there doctor', we have zero occurrences, but 'their doctor' has 4.
-The system requires at least 50% better context to suggest a correction - this prevents false positives."
+> Same for 'there' - 85% confidence, suggesting 'their'.
+The system uses bigram analysis behind the scenes to determine which word fits better in context."

 ---